Tomás Molinares: After the Starling fight

 Molinares started facing trouble to defend his title right away.
 He reportedly had problems making his division's weight limit of 147 pounds, but on December 16, the Los Angeles Times announced that Molinares would be defending his WBA world championship against former world champion and 1984 Olympic gold medal winner, Mark Breland on February 4.
 This bout, however, never took place.

 Although Molinares, technically at least, had not defeated Starling, he continued undefeated up until that point, with 23 wins, 20 by knockout, and the Starling bout having been declared a no-contest.
 It was reported from Colombia, however, that the champion was having personal problems, suffering from depression.
 He vacated the title and took a few months off boxing.

 When he returned, on April 15, 1989, he was surprisingly knocked out by the 7–7–2 Horacio Perez, losing his condition as an undefeated boxer.
 He fought only once more as a professional boxer, suffering an even bigger upset when faced with the debuting Jose Luis Esteven, who also beat the now former world champion by a knockout.
 Both his two final bouts took place at Barranquilla.

 Molinares had a final professional boxing record of 23 wins, 2 losses and one no-contest, with 20 of those wins by knockout.
-He and Ken Norton stand out as boxers who were world champions despite never having officially won a world title bout.
+He and Ken Norton stand out as boxers who were world champions despite never having officially won a world/interim world title bout.